amirardalan/amirardalan/README.md

-Amir Ardalan ✌️
+Hi, I'm Amir Ardalan ✌️

-### Frontend Engineer and UI/UX specialist based in Portland, OR.
+### A Frontend Engineer and UI/UX specialist based in Portland, OR.
 I've collaborated with renowned brands including Nike, BASIC/DEPT®, Columbia Sportswear, SOREL, and KEEN Footwear.
 I combine form and function to create innovative digital products that delight users and drive results.